 - Failure to provide program with forms or current medication information as stipulated by state licensing and this handbook.

-- Repeated, continuous bad behavior by the child (Please see Child Guidance section).
+- Chronic disruptive behavior by the child (Please see Child Guidance section).

 The Y does not provide sick care.
 Please do not bring a child that is ill to the program.
 Upon arrival at the program, each child will be observed for symptoms of illness which include but are not limited to: